Health Indicator Report of Deaths due to Diabetes as Underlying Cause

 How Are We Doing?Utah death rates have declined steadily since 1999.

-How Do We Compare With the U.S.?Rates for diabetes deaths in Utah are consistently higher than those for the U.S. The difference between U.S. and Utah is greater when adjusted for age differences in population composition.
-In 2011, in the U.S., the age-adjusted rate was 21.7 per 100,000, while in Utah the rate was 25.7.
-In 2013, diabetes was listed as the underlying cause for 577 deaths in Utah.
-For more information on U.S. rates, see National Vital Statistics Reports 2011, 60 (3):5, 76.
+How Do We Compare With the U.S.?Rates for diabetes deaths in Utah are consistently higher than those for the U.S. Age-adjusted rates are used in this indicator to account for the differences in age composition between the U.S. and Utah.
+In 2014, in the U.S., the age-adjusted rate was 20.9 per 100,000, while in Utah the rate was 24.1.
+In 2014, diabetes was listed as the underlying cause for 567 deaths in Utah.

 What Is Being Done?Diabetes educators play a prominent role in providing information about nutrition, exercise, and blood glucose monitoring.
 Diabetes education for all people with diabetes is encouraged.
 The Utah Healthy Living through Environment, Policy, and Improved Clinical Care (EPICC) Program promotes diabetes education throughout the state.
 EPICC also provides monthly Telehealth broadcasts to update health care professionals on the latest diabetes treatments and research.
 EPICC meets with representatives from local health insurance plans to discuss opportunities for quality improvement in treatment for their clients with diabetes.

 Evidence-based PracticesDiabetes Self-Management Education (DSME) has been shown to improve blood glucose control in people with diabetes.
-Education programs may be certified by the American Diabetes Association, the Association of Diabetes Educators, or the state of Utah.
-The DPCP has a list of education programs on its website at http://www.choosehealth.utah.gov.
+Education programs may be certified by the American Diabetes Association or the Association of Diabetes Educators.
+The DPCP has a list of education programs on its website at [http://www.choosehealth.utah.gov].

 Health Program InformationEPICC works with health care providers, including diabetes educators, community health centers, and health plans to improve the care provided to Utahns with diabetes.